- Discover adorable mini pigs, cows, donkeys, and goats at Sunset Ridge Minis.

 Miniature donkeys are gentle, intelligent, and sociable.
 They are also known to be observant and cautious.

-Miniature donkeys communicate with each other through vocalizations that are sometimes called hee-haws, sirens, or yodels.
+Miniature donkeys communicate with each other through vocalizations that are sometimes called hee-haws, or yodels.

 Miniature donkeys have small, cupped hooves that help them climb steep slopes and rocky surfaces.
 They can also go long periods of time without drinking water.